 For the technical, the ECGs are contained in a Gzip'd TAR archive.
 The 12-Leads are stored inside in an XML format known as the Sierra ECG format (currently at version 1.03 or 1.04, as far as I can tell).
 Inside this XML format is Base64 encoded, XLI compressed data comprising the acquired leads during a 12-Lead (up to 16 leads appear to be able to be stored).

 I searched for a description of the XLI compression format, however, I was only able to find a reference implementation for Microsoft Windows which simply decoded the files.
-No code or description was provided and the implementation itself is not portable.
+No code or description was provided, and the implementation itself is not portable. (ed: it appears this may be a reference to the HP PageWriter XLi which Philips acquired)

 At this point I decided my only option was to reverse engineer the XLI Compression format, and began with simple guesses.
 I tried decompressing the data using Deflate, Zip, and RLE without any progress.
 I was able to determine that the first 8 bytes of the compressed data included a compressed length, some uncompressed data, and that each of the 12 to 16 leads were stored in a chunk with one of these headers: